mlochbaum/BQN/running.md

 # How to run BQN

-[CBQN](https://github.com/dzaima/CBQN) is now the primary offline implementation, and can be used everywhere in this repository, except test/dzaima which is specifically for testing with dzaima/BQN.
-Scripts start with `#! /usr/bin/env bqn` in order to look up the user's `bqn` executable.
+[CBQN](https://github.com/dzaima/CBQN) is the primary offline implementation.
+Scripts in this repository start with `#! /usr/bin/env bqn` in order to look up the user's `bqn` executable, which is expected to be CBQN.

-For Nix users, nixpkgs now has repositories for several implementations; `cbqn` is recommended for general use.
-Similarly, in Arch Linux, `cbqn-git` from the AUR is recommended (but I have no contact with the maintainer, so it's entirely unofficial).
+Third-party packages to build some BQN implementations are available for both Nix and Arch Linux.
+For general use I recommend `cbqn` from nixpkgs (Nix) and `cbqn-git` from the AUR (Arch).

 ### Self-hosted BQN

 See the subsections below for instructions on specific implementations.

 This version of BQN is [implemented](implementation/README.md) mainly in BQN itself, but a host language supplies basic functionality and can also replace primitives for better performance.
 This also allows [embedding](doc/embed.md), where programs in the host language can include BQN code.
-It fully supports all primitives except a few cases of structural Under (`⌾`), and is missing some minor syntax features such as derived 1-modifiers and block returns.
+It fully supports all syntax specified so far, and all primitives except a few cases of structural Under (`⌾`).
+System value support varies at it's implemented separately in each host.

 Support in the following languages has been implemented:
+- [C](https://github.com/dzaima/CBQN), targetting high performance.
+Usually fairly fast.
 - Javascript, in this repository.
 Slow (compiles at ~5kB/s) but usable.
-- [C](https://github.com/dzaima/CBQN), targetting high performance.
-Many parts are fast, some are not.
+- BQN ([bqn.bqn](bqn.bqn)), for testing without a build step.
 - [C++](https://github.com/ashermancinelli/cxbqn), planning to enable GPU use.
-It works but is still early-stage.
-- BQN ([bqn.bqn](bqn.bqn)), for testing the compiler easily.
+Still slow; some cool features.
 - [Erlang](https://github.com/cannadayr/ebqn), intended for embedding.
 Too slow to be practical; a [Rust version](https://github.com/cannadayr/ebqn-rs/) is in progress to fix this.

 #### Javascript